aurelpow/yelp-batch-pipeline/src/main/scala/com/yelpbatch/gold/factreviewtip/README.md

 ## Purpose
 - Build a gold fact table combining review and tip metrics per business and period (daily and monthly).
-- Produce an idempotent, partitioned Delta table in **long format** (one row per business + measure) consumable by analytics and downstream jobs.
+- Produce an idempotent, partitioned Delta table in **narrow format** (one row per business + measure combination) consumable by analytics and downstream jobs.
 - Support both daily (granularity=0) and monthly (granularity=2) aggregations.

 ## Files